qgis/qwc2-demo-app/README.md

             {"s": 1000, x: 100, y: 100},            //   In this example, {x: 100, y: 100} will be used for 1000 <= scale < 10000
             ...                                     //   If not specified, defaultPrintGrid will be usd (see below) ],
+        "printLabelForSearchResult": "<labelid>"    // optional, a labelid in the print composition where to insert the label of the selected search result
         "extent": [xmin, ymin, xmax, ymax],         // optional custom extent which overrides extent from WMS capabilities "tiled": true,                              // optional, use tiled WMS (default is false) "format": "image/png",                      // optional, the image format to use in the WMS request, defaults to image/png